jfauske/ramday-200325-phpstan/PHPStan.md

 ## So, how do PHPStan work

-PHPStan parses php files and build an Abstract Syntax Tree (AST).
+PHPStan uses the phpparser library to parse php files and build an Abstract Syntax Tree (AST).

 An Abstract Syntax Tree (AST) is a tree representation of the structure, breaking down the source code into its fundamental syntactic components.